 Sue: We should do a dance or something, but I’m not in the mood right now.
 I just want Captain Jack to have a wee.

 Me: Give me a kiss instead.
 I’m really proud of you for making it this far.

 Me: Yeah, it’s all downhill from here.

-Sue: I suppose its appropriate that the halfway point is similar in tone to the very first episodes you made me watch.
-If you turned down the colour, you’d think you were watching a 1960s Dalek story with all these Daleks having long, boring conversations with each other in metal rooms.
+Sue: I suppose it’s appropriate that the halfway point reminds me of the first episodes you made me watch.
+If you turned down the colour, you’d think you were watching a 1960s story, what with all these Daleks having long, boring conversations with each other in metal rooms.
 Terry ****ing Nation.

-Sue: It was never going to make it through that tiny gap.
-That was just asking for trouble.
+Sue: It was never going to make it through that gap.
+That was asking for trouble.

-But Sue perks up when the Thals finally start listening to her and they throw purple rugs over the Daleks whenever they get the opportunity.
+Sue perks up when the Thals take her advice and throw the Spiridons’ rugs over the Daleks’ heads.

 Sue: The entrance to the city looks like the entrance to the tube.

 The Daleks hope to unleash a deadly plague on the galaxy (“Terry Nation doesn’t half love a good plague”), so Wester sacrifices himself to stop them.
 And when he dies, his true features are revealed to us.